vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     }
     ```

-    This code checks that the current event is telemetry from a Cheese Cave Device ADT twin - if not, logs that it isn't and then forces the method to complete asynchronously - this can make better use of resources.
+    This code checks that the current event is telemetry from a Cheese Cave Device digital twin - if not, logs that it isn't and then forces the method to complete asynchronously - this can make better use of resources.

     > **TIP**: To learn more about the use of `await Task.Yield();` review the following resource:
     > * [Task.Yield Method](https://docs.microsoft.com/dotnet/api/system.threading.tasks.task.yield?view=net-5.0)